Last updated on October 24, 2025

 This card also works well in storm or spellslinger decks that consistently cast multiple spells each turn.
 Since you can activate Aetherflux Reservoir’s ability at instant speed, players are hesitant to try and remove it or threaten you in any significant way once you have enough life to take one of them out with it.

-Lightning Greaves serves the dual purpose of being a free haste enabler and protecting one of your important creatures.
-All you need to do thanks to its 0-mana equip cost is get these out onto the field and you can slap them on any creature, any time.
+Arguably Magic's best equipment, Lightning Greaves serves the dual purpose of being a free haste enabler and protecting one of your important creatures.
+All you need to do is get these out onto the field and you can slap them on any creature.
 You can immediately swing out with something like Blightsteel Colossus or Marit Lage, potentially ending a game pretty quickly.

 Many players also run this card to keep their commander safe from removal.

-Isochron Scepter is a card with a ton of possibilities.
+As one of Magic's best imprint cards, Isochron Scepter has a ton of possibilities.
 You can imprint a counterspell, allowing you to counter at least one spell a turn.
 You can imprint a cheap ramp spell to always have access to another land, or a cheap kill spell and have on-demand removal.

 There are many more, making this a very powerful card to include in your decks.